wp-plugins/check-email/readme.txt

 Someone using one of my other plugins had trouble with emails not being sent.
 I knocked this together to help him (and anyone else).

 == Changelog ==

+= 0.1.2 =

+Fixed bug in Plugin Register caused by latest version of WordPress

 = 0.1.1 =